ruijarimba/azure-pipelines-guidelines/guidelines/steps/consider-configure-task-retries.md

-# CONSIDER: configuring retries for your tasks
+# ✅ CONSIDER: configuring retries for your tasks

 When you run a task in a pipeline, you can configure the number of times that the task should be retried if it fails.

+## Reason

-This is useful when you have tasks that might fail due to transient issues, such as network problems or timeouts.
+Retries are useful when you have tasks that might fail due to transient issues, such as network problems or timeouts.

 Examples of tasks where you might want to configure retries: